 What follows is a fairly predictable story about a woman who struggles with rustic living, mingles with small-town personalities and, of course, meets a manly man.
 All signs point to romance when Jim Bates, the local roofer, takes care of a raccoon in Rebecca’s attic.
 And when Rebecca discovers some mysterious crosses in the woods, she grabs her camera and starts shooting, hoping she can revamp her career.
 Plot lines ultimately converge with the expected conflicts, misunderstandings and crises and the story finishes with a neat, but unsurprising wrap-up.

-Besides the formulaic structure, I had a hard time relating to the characters in this book.
-They seemed flat and stereotypical, which kept me from knowing and liking them.
+Many of the characters fall into stereotypes and kept me from knowing and liking them.
 The one interesting part of the book, however, is the author’s discussion of art and talent.
 Rebecca’s believes her success with Still Life was accidental.
 She took the picture before she even thought about it, yet it was perfect.
 Quindlen aptly describes Rebecca’s situation: “Talking about art requires artists to sound purposeful and sure of themselves, but she’d never felt that way.
 Over the years, she’d made up a lot of reasons because people didn’t seem to like the arbitrariness of the reality.”
 I think this is very true about all creativity and I enjoyed thinking about how talent and spontaneity seem to go hand-in-hand.

 Thanks for visiting – come back soon!